 Give your alert a meaningful name.
 When your alert triggers, its name is used as the email subject or notification heading.

 Next, set the search components.
-They determine which logs to look for and in which account.
+This determines which logs to look for and in which accounts.

 Query and filters